 wr1.3 must be updated to include the replacement words.
 A standard text editor can be used to do this, as the file is one line and each word is separated by a single space.
 Words are used more or less in order, with seven per level.
 Care must be taken to supply sufficient words or the game will crash.

 The second change is to the image filenames, stored in the PCX library wr1.2.
 These must match the word used in the word list (wr1.3) with ".wr1" appended.
 So if the word list contains "test", there must be a PCX file inside wr1.2 with the name "test.wr1".
 A tool like gamearch (part of Camoto) can be used to add/rename files inside this PCX library.
 Some files inside the library have a "2" appended, like "balloon.wr1" and "balloon2.wr1".
-This is for animated images, however custom words do not animate even if two images are supplied.
-There must be a list elsewhere, perhaps in the .exe, of which images should be animated.
+This is for animated images.
+All words can have animated images (at least in Version 2.0), so if the image does not animate in-game even though a second image is present in the library then the game was unable to find that file, most likely due to an error in the PCX library file.